 Chairman Graham, Ranking Member Whitehouse, members of the Committee, thank you for the opportunity to testify before you today on this important issue.
 My name is Christopher Kelly and I serve as the Director of the Digital Evidence Laboratory, and an Assistant Attorney General, for the Massachusetts Attorney General.
+I am also a staff instructor and curriculum developer for the United States Secret Service's National Computer Forensics Institute.
 During the course of my more than 19-year career as an investigator and prosecutor I have focused almost exclusively on the investigation, prosecution, and forensic examination of digital evidence in criminal cases involving technology.